-\See ADV7151 and ADV7150 data sheets for more information on these parts.
+See ADV7151 and ADV7150 data sheets for more information on these parts.

-The on-chip video clock controller circuit generates all the internal clocking and some additional external clocking signals.
-An external ECL oscillator source with differential outputs is all that is required to drive the CLOCK and CLOCK inputs of the ADV7150.
+An external ECL oscillator source with differential outputs is all that is required to drive the CLOCK and CLOCK inputs of the ADV7152.
 The part can also be driven by an external clock generator chip circuit, such as the AD730.

-The ADV7150 is capable of generating RGB video output signals which are compatible with RS-343A and RS-170 video standards, without requiring external buffering.
+The ADV7152 is capable of generating RGB video output signals which are compatible with RS-343A and RS-170 video standards, without requiring external buffering.